Coma (1978 film): Production

 Michael Crichton was a friend of Cook.
 They met when Crichton was doing post-doctoral work in biology at La Jolla's Salk Institute and Cook was a Navy physician stationed at San Diego.
-Crichton described the film as like a "Western... if the doctors are the bad guys they are also the good guys."
+Crichton described the film as like a "Western...if the doctors are the bad guys, they are also the good guys."
 Crichton says that even though the lead in the book was a female the studio talked about getting Paul Newman to play it, but he fought it.
 "If a man had done the movie, it would be a much more conventional thing."
 Tom Selleck was cast in the film for his appearances in Salem cigarette advertisements.

 Crichton, a graduate of Harvard Medical School, sought to avoid depicting graphic details of medical procedures in order to avoid frightening the audience away from seeking medical care.

 Filming started on June 20, 1977 in Massachusetts.
 Shooting took place at Boston City Hospital and the University of Southern California's dissection room.
-The mysterious, Brutalist-style building that served as the film's "Jefferson Institute" was at the time of filming a regional headquarters of Xerox Corporation located in Lexington, Massachusetts.
 Filming also took place at the MBTA subway, Rockport, Marblehead, Los Angeles City Hall, Century City, and Culver City Studios.

-The building used for the Jefferson Institute is located on 191 Spring Street in Lexington, Massachusetts.
-It is currently the offices of Mimecast.
+The mysterious, Brutalist-style building that served as the film's "Jefferson Institute" was at the time of filming a regional headquarters of Xerox Corporation.
+It is located on 191 Spring Street in Lexington, Massachusetts and as of 2021 is the offices of Mimecast.

 Michael Douglas called the film "the first time I've been offered a project with a good story laid out well, a good cast, and a good director."
 The film cost $4.1 million but this was off-set by a pre-sale to TV worth $3 million.

 Reception

 Stanley Kauffmann of The New Republic wrote "Coma is a thriller, rotten; but it's really worse than that.
 It's a disgrace to the several physicians involved in it".

 Despite Crichton's intentions against scaring audiences from hospitals, many physicians and hospital administrators claimed this occurred.
-Variety claimed that organ transplant donations dropped as a result of the film and that a hospital in Tampa had to remove the number "8" from the door to an operating room because of patient complaints.
+Variety mentioned the film as a possible cause of the drop in organ donor numbers.
+It also claimed that a hospital in Tampa had to remove the number "8" from the door to an operating room because of patient complaints.

 The film currently sits at an 81% rating on Rotten Tomatoes, based on an aggregate of 27 reviews.